Aliases for FZD5 Gene

 GeneCards Summary for FZD5 Gene

 FZD5 (Frizzled Class Receptor 5) is a Protein Coding gene.
-Diseases associated with FZD5 include exudative vitreoretinopathy.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+Diseases associated with FZD5 include Exudative Vitreoretinopathy.
+Among its related pathways are HTLV-I infection and Regulation of FZD by ubiquitination.
 GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot Summary for FZD5 Gene